 When I got the email from Status asking me to write an article about my favourite comedian/human being John Robins, I got very, very excited.
 Firstly, because it confirmed to me that Status are on email, which you simply have to be these days.
 But mainly I get to share why I love him, and why his break up with the more famous Sara Pascoe has many lessons that can be learnt.

 John first came to my attention when I was browsing for a new podcast, and I came across the Elis James and John Robins podcast from their Radio X show.
 From listening to the first episode, I was hooked, and I began to feel very involved in John and Elis’ lives.
 I soon learnt that both John and Elis had CRPs (considerably richer partners), as John was dating the lovely Sara Pascoe (from Mock the Week and Live at the Apollo fame) and Elis is now engaged to comedian and actress Isy Suttie (who played Dobbie in Peep Show).
-Soon, I began to feel like a fifth wheel…
+Soon, I began to feel like a third wheel…

 I felt a part of the ups and downs as the dulcet tones of Robins and James came through my ears, such as Toothbrush-gate.
 For Christmas in 2015, John very thoughtfully bought his girlfriend a toothbrush, as he really, really cares about oral hygiene.
 However, Sara bought him an all-inclusive holiday to Barbados, which really showed the difference in John and Sara’s earnings.
 It’s clear that John is being very considerate here, and is most certainly not thrifty… This brings me to the first thing I’ve learnt from comedy’s power couple: money isn’t everything.
 John has never really earned as much money as Sara, but he tries his best with the money he has.
 It’s always the thought that counts.